Contrasting Greenbrook TMS (GBNH) & Its Rivals

-Greenbrook TMS (NASDAQ: GBNH) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Greenbrook TMS to similar companies based on the strength of its analyst recommendations, valuation, institutional ownership, risk, earnings, profitability and dividends.
+Greenbrook TMS (NASDAQ: GBNH) is one of 28 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Greenbrook TMS to related businesses based on the strength of its dividends, profitability, valuation, risk, earnings, analyst recommendations and institutional ownership.

 Profitability